Expensify/App/docs/articles/expensify-classic/expensify-card/Cardholder-Settings-and-Features.md

 # How to use your Expensify Card
 Once you receive your card, you can start using it right away.

-First, you’ll want to take note of the Smart Limit tied to your card – this is listed in your card settings via **Settings > Account > Credit Card Import**.
+First, you'll want to take note of the Smart Limit tied to your card – this is listed in your card settings via **Settings > Account > Credit Card Import**.
 This limit represents the total amount of unapproved expenses you can have on the card.

 It’s crucial to continuously submit your expenses promptly, as that’ll ensure they can be approved and restore your full limit.
 You can always chat with your admin if you need your limit adjusted.